jtheisen/sqlizer/readme.md

 all that should be straight-forward: I don't expect any more surprises.
 However, I do expect it to be *a lot* of work to be a usable ORM.

+It may be possible to integrate this way of building queries into existing ORMs as there are no restrictions placed on the entity types.

 Since I don't see myself using JavaScript/TypeScript for database access right away, this is the point where my curiosity is satisfied for the time being.